We spent a lot of time looking forward to the food in Spain, so we were somewhat caught off guard at how muc

 Croatia

 Being on the coast, the seafood in Dubrovnik was spectacular.
-We feasted on fresh oysters, grilled squid and mussels nearly every day, and I made it a point to always order the octopus salad for comparison purposes.
+We feasted on fresh oysters, grilled squid and mussels nearly every day, and I made it a point to always order the o

 Spain